SanskarJain007/WebDev-Projects/README.md

-# JavaScript-Projects
+# WebDev-Projects

-This repository will contain all the basic to advanced level JavaScript projects which I will make.
+This repository will contain all the basic to advanced level Web Development projects which I will make.

 # Live Project Actions👇👇
 ## Projects